 2. Contact the agency who’s currently holding your loan

 Next, talk directly to the agency you owe money to.
 This is listed on your notice as the contact.
-It may be the loan servicer or a collection agency, if the loan is in default.
-Let the loan holder know you requested a review of certain documents.
+It may be the loan servicer or collectors from a debt collection agency if the loan is in default.
+Let the loan providers know you requested a review of certain documents.
 Also let them know what’s going on with your loans and that you’ll be sending in a Treasury Offset Program review form to object to the cost.

 3. Complete the Treasury Offset Program (TOP) request for review form